yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-vpcs/cloud-add-vpc.md

 - Region in which to deploy the VPC (AWS and GPC custom).
 For GPC automated, the VPC is deployed in all regions.
 - Preferred CIDR to use for your database VPC.

 You'll also need to know the CIDR range for the application VPC with which you want to peer, as the addresses can't overlap.
+To view the application VPC CIDR address:

+- For AWS, navigate to the [Your VPCs](https://console.aws.amazon.com/vpc/home?#vpcs) page for the region hosting the VPC you want to peer.
+- For GCP, navigate to the [VPC networks](https://console.cloud.google.com/networking/networks) page.

 To create a VPC, do the following: